-1. Your pre-nup is drawn up at least 21 days before the wedding; the way the courts see it, the closer to the wedding day the pre-nup is signed, the more likely it is that you were under pressure.
+- Your pre-nup is drawn up at least 21 days before the wedding.
+The way the courts see it, the closer to the wedding day the pre-nup is signed, the more likely it is that you were under pressure.

-2. There is full financial disclosure; which means each of you has to provide a summary of what you own and what you owe.
+- There is full financial disclosure.
+This means each of you has to provide a summary of what you own and what you owe.

-3. Each of you takes your own legal advice; if you don’t do that, you may not understand the disadvantages of signing.
+- Each of you takes your own legal advice.
+If you don’t do that, you may not understand the disadvantages of signing.

-4. The pre-nup is not ‘manifestly unfair’; if you’re a millionaire and your husband-to-be is on a low income, you can’t say that you want to keep all your assets while he gets nothing.
+- The pre-nup is not ‘manifestly unfair’.
+If you’re a millionaire and your husband-to-be is on a low income, you can’t say that you want to keep all your assets while he gets nothing.

 SAVVY TIP: One problem with pre-nups is that they date quickly.
 Signing something when it’s just the two of you is one thing, but you may have other ideas once you’ve had children.
 Your solicitor should make sure that the pre-nup has a clause saying it should be reviewed after the birth (or adoption) of a child or after 5-10 years of marriage.

 SavvyWoman email newsletters: If you found this information useful why not sign up now to receive free fortnightly email newsletters with money saving tips and help?
 You can sign up at the top of any page on the website and your details won’t be passed to any other company for marketing purposes.